Carrots & Cookies

 • ×

-Finding the right lunch box can be the answer to your school lunch struggles.
-Because by the time you hit the teenage years, oftentimes the lunch box (or bag) matters way more to kids than what's packed in it.
+Finding the best high school lunch boxes can be the answer to your school lunch struggles.
+Because by the time you hit the teenage years, the lunch box (or bag) matters way more to high schoolers than what's packed in it.

 Five lunch boxes displayed in two rows.
 In the front row from left to right: Adidas (grey and black), Vera Bradley (floral pattern), Jansport backpack style (black).
 Back row: Roxy (blue floral pattern) and Vera Bradley (grey and black detail).

 Gone are the elementary years of tossing their lunch bags in one big bin when they enter the classroom.
-Now teens are in the years of having to shove their lunch bags in their school backpack or carry it around with them all day long.
+By the time teens enter middle school, they've entered the years of having to shove their lunch bags in their school backpack or carry it around with them all day long.
 And it's most likely the latter.

-And, you know how it goes in high school... if they are carrying it all day, that means everyone sees it.
+And, you know how it goes in high school.
+If they are carrying it all day, everyone sees it.
 Which means, they care more about what it looks like.

 Finding the Best Lunch Box